Daph1986/mamamaki/README.md

 ### Skeleton

-The skeleton section is a bit more extensive for that reason please view this separate [file](skeleton/README.md).
+The skeleton section is a bit more extensive, for that reason please view this separate [file](skeleton/README.md).
 <div align="right"><a href="#top">🔝</a></div>

 ### Fonts and icons